How to Increase GFR (Glomerular Filtration Rate) naturally ?

 Your doctor can give you additional details about your GFR score and how it might affect your life.
 A dietician and doctors can give you multiple ways how to increase GFR after understanding your health report.

 Regardless of your CKD stage, you must make specific changes to your diet and overall lifestyle.
 However, during the early stages, these changes alone are sufficient to improve GFR.
-This also applies to you if you do not have any history of kidney problems.

 Kidney disease is typically a chronic condition that becomes worse over time.
 While it can increase GFR, acute renal injuries are more likely to do so than chronic kidney disease.
 To work on how to increase GFR, positive lifestyle adjustments may assist most chronic disease sufferers in delaying the decline in kidney function.